 Maintenance workers use a variety of tools to do repairs and preventive maintenance.
 For example, they may use a screwdriver or socket wrenches to adjust a motor's alignment, or they might use a hoist to lift a heavy printing press off the ground.

 Millwrights install, maintain, and disassemble industrial machines.
 Putting together a machine can take a few days or several weeks.

 Millwrights perform repairs that include replacing worn or defective parts of machines.
-Millwrights also may be involved in taking apart the entire machine, a common situation when a manufacturing plant needs to clear floor space for new machinery.
-In taking apart a machine, each part of the machine must be carefully disassembled, categorized, and packaged.
+They also may be involved in taking apart the entire machine, a common situation when a manufacturing plant needs to clear floor space for new machinery.
+In taking apart a machine, millwrights carefully disassemble, categorize, and package each part of the machine.

 Millwrights use a variety of hand tools, such as hammers and levels, as well as equipment for welding, brazing, and cutting.
 They also use measuring tools, such as micrometers, measuring tapes, lasers, and other precision-measuring devices.
 On large projects, they commonly use cranes and trucks.
 When millwrights and managers determine the best place for a machine, millwrights use forklifts, hoists, winches, cranes, and other equipment to bring the parts to the desired location.

-Industrial machinery mechanics, machinery maintenance workers, and millwrights held about 464,400 jobs in 2014.
-The industries that employed the most industrial machinery mechanics, machinery maintenance workers, and millwrights were as follows:
+Industrial machinery mechanics, machinery maintenance workers, and millwrights hold about 476,100 jobs.
+Employment in the detailed occupations that make up industrial machinery mechanics, machinery maintenance workers, and millwrights is distributed as follows:

 |Commercial and industrial machinery and equipment (except automotive and electronic) repair and maintenance||9|